Fluorine: Other reactive nonmetals

 Binary fluorides of metalloids and p-block nonmetals are generally covalent and volatile, with varying reactivities.
 Period 3 and heavier nonmetals can form hypervalent fluorides.

 Boron trifluoride is planar and possesses an incomplete octet.
 It functions as a Lewis acid and combines with Lewis bases like ammonia to form adducts.
-Carbon tetrafluoride is tetrahedral and inert; (Note: Carbon tetrafluoride is formally organic, but is included here rather than in the organofluorine chemistry section – where more complex carbon-fluorine compounds are discussed – for comparison with SiF_{4} and GeF_{4}.) its group analogues, silicon and germanium tetrafluoride, are also tetrahedral but behave as Lewis acids.
+Carbon tetrafluoride is tetrahedral and inert; (Note: Carbon tetrafluoride is formally organic, but is included here rather than in the organofluorine chemistry section – where more complex carbon-fluorine compounds are discussed – for comparison with SiF4 and GeF4.) its group analogues, silicon and germanium tetrafluoride, are also tetrahedral but behave as Lewis acids.
 The pnictogens form trifluorides that increase in reactivity and basicity with higher molecular weight, although nitrogen trifluoride resists hydrolysis and is not basic.
 The pentafluorides of phosphorus, arsenic, and antimony are more reactive than their respective trifluorides, with antimony pentafluoride the strongest neutral Lewis acid known, only behind gold pentafluoride.

 Chalcogens have diverse fluorides: unstable difluorides have been reported for oxygen (the only known compound with oxygen in an oxidation state of +2), sulfur, and selenium; tetrafluorides and hexafluorides exist for sulfur, selenium, and tellurium.
 The latter are stabilized by more fluorine atoms and lighter central atoms, so sulfur hexafluoride is especially inert.
 Chlorine, bromine, and iodine can each form mono-, tri-, and pentafluorides, but only iodine heptafluoride has been characterized among possible interhalogen heptafluorides.
 Many of them are powerful sources of fluorine atoms, and industrial applications using chlorine trifluoride require precautions similar to those using fluorine.